Our world when the sun goes down... and stays down..

 Conspiracy Kitchen Sink: Like the previous one but replaces a few world-dominating conspiracies with dozens of little ones.

-Cosmic Horror Story: Averted, actually-part of the horror in the New World of Darkness is you can understand the people and phenomenon that are ultimately responsible for the suffering in it (apart from Changeling The Lost, and even that's a bit of a subversion).
+Cosmic Horror Story: Averted, actually-part of the horror in the New World of Darkness is you can understand the people and phenomena that are ultimately responsible for the suffering in it (apart from Changeling: The Lost, and even that's a bit of a subversion).
 Second Sight actually encourages you to avoid this trope when making an Eldritch Abomination cult and focus on the Cult itself.

 Played with in God-Machine Chronicle: The God-Machine is an alien, utterly amoral supercomputer which views humans as useful but unnecessary tools or meaningless obstacles to its obscure goals...and it also screws up its own plans on a regular basis, is strapped for resources, bound by time constraints for its plans, and has to work extremely subtly in order to get anything done, often with human cultists which it rewards generously if they prove successful.
 It's ST prerogative if the world is actually Lovecraft Lite or not, and it recommends that you should at least be able to Earn Your Happy Ending for people you actually care about.